MagicAndrew5/LibrarySystem/README.md

 5. **Check the execution:**
     - Open your browser and go to [http://localhost:8080](http://localhost:8080) to verify that the application is running correctly.

+## Others Folder

+The `others` folder contains scripts that generate various data for the project.
+These scripts are written in Python and are organized in the `generatevalue` subfolder.
+Here's a brief overview of each script:

+- `GenerateAuthors.ipynb`: This script generates a list of authors with random names, surnames, birth dates, and nationalities.
+The output is saved in a CSV file named `author.csv`.

+- `GenerateBooks.ipynb`: This script generates a list of books with random attributes such as file size, genre, ISBN, book type, author, publisher, title, and format.
+The output is saved in a CSV file named `booksR.csv`.

+- `GenerateGenre.ipynb`: This script generates a list of book genres.
+The output is saved in a CSV file named `genre.csv`.

+Please note that these scripts are used for generating dummy data for testing purposes.

+Also encompasses various elements contributing to a comprehensive understanding of the project:

+- `diagrams:` This folder holds UML diagrams, providing visual representations of the system's structure and behavior.
+These diagrams are invaluable for grasping the application's overall design and architecture.

+- `mysqldatabase:` Containing a MySQL database dump, this folder facilitates database setup by offering pre-populated data for testing and development.

+- `screenshot:` For a visual representation of the application's user interface, the `screenshot` folder stores images capturing the application in action when running on `localhost:8080`.

+These components collectively contribute to the efficient development, testing, and documentation of the project.
+For further details on each script or additional elements, refer to the specific subfolders within `others`.

 ## Additional Notes

 - Never share the `application.properties` file with your database credentials in the repository.
 Add the file to your `.gitignore` to avoid tracking.